Post updated on

 So who would I recommend knee sleeves to?
 Anyone who trains frequently and at a high intensity.
 The sleeves keep your knees warm, in place, and safe when you’re really amping up the intensity and training hard.
 Also on the recovery front, you can wear your sleeve while you’re not training to increase compression and blood flow to keep you feeling fresh for the next day’s training.

-If you’re interested in a pair of knee sleeves here’s a guide by the lifting enthusiasts at GainsBible.com to help you pick a pair for whatever barbell sport you participate in.
+If you’re interested in a pair of knee sleeves here’s a great selection of high-quality knee sleeves from Rogue for whatever barbell sport you participate in.

 Thanks and take care!